herin049/FractalVisualizer/README.md

 # Fractal Visualizer

 <p align="center">
-A simple but powerful fractal visualizer build with React.
+A simple but powerful fractal visualizer built with React.
 </p>